prometheusresearch/baseline-codebase/src/rex.widget/doc/complex_widget.rst

   },

 So, everything defined in `dataSpec` appears as `this.data.*` at runtime.
-Each of those data entities has 3 properties: `loading` (useful for showing the preloader), `data` or `value` (for collections or entities respectively) and `length`.
+Each of those data entities has three properties: `loading` (useful for showing the preloader), `data` or `value` (for collections or entities respectively) and `length`.
 Also there is one method which is specifically useful for
 collections: